wtodd1/xav-ax100/README.md

 ### CUST_PACK.BIN/CUST_UPDT.BIN

 This file contains a u-boot script image that is sourced by u-boot during an update.
-The size seems to be limited to 2048 bytes, since u-boot only loads the first 2048 bytes from the usb drive into ram before running the script.
+The size of the script seems to be limited to 2048 bytes, since u-boot only loads the first 2048 bytes from the usb drive into ram before running the script.
+The rest of the firmware update data is appended to the end of this file, after the u-boot script image.
 The file format is as follows:

 | field              | offset  | length  | note                                    |
 |--------------------|---------|---------|-----------------------------------------|
 | magic              | 0       | 32      | 'Gemini_ISP_image', padded with 0s      |
 | contents           | 32      | n       | u-boot script image                     |

+In the official firmware updates, this file is encrypted using AES 128 CBC.
+When loading the file, u-boot assumes it is encrypted if any bytes in the range of [0x70, 0xAF] are greater than or equal to 0x80, since an unencrypted file will contain ascii text from the u-boot script in this region.

+The decryption key is the md5 sum of the first 32 bytes of the CUST_UPDT.BIN file.
+The IV is always 0.

 ### update/st16mcu.bin